pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

     app.run(host='0.0.0.0')
 ```

+Do you remember the token that Slack created for your outgoing webhook?
 You might notice that there is no token validation here.
 If you want, you can check if the call was made by Slack:

 ```python
 def lumbergh():